tdveale/TissueWeightedMean/README.md

 ### Software

 This tutorial is performed on the linux terminal (bash) and requires FSL to be installed.
+We used FSL 6.0.3 but has also been tested on FSL 5.0.9.

 ### Files